There are currently no active references in this article.

 Conservation status Near threatened (NT)

 In the southern part of its range the picture is brighter: it is increasingly common in the more rugged landscape south of Puerto Montt where the forests are less disturbed.
 Here its associates include Nothofagus dombeyi, N. nitida, Fitzroya cupressoides, Podocarpus nubigenus, Caldcluvia paniculata, Lomatia hirsuta, Myrceugenia exsucca, Weinmannia trichosperma, Desfontainia fulgens, Drimys winteri, Raukaua laetivirens and Philesia magellanica.
-These old-growth forests with emergent Ulmo are an impressive site, particularly in late summer when the canopies are covered in the beautiful white flowers and individuals can be picked out even from a great distance, especially when travelling by boat through the fjords.
+These old-growth forests with emergent Ulmo are an impressive sight, particularly in late summer when their canopies are covered in the beautiful white flowers and individuals can be picked out even from a great distance, especially when travelling by boat through the fjords.

 A similar experience is possible on the approach by ferry from Oban to Craignure on Scotland’s Isle of Mull.
 Just south of here the James family, formerly of Torosay Castle, planted up a forestry compartment with a range of Chilean natives in partnership with the Royal Botanic Garden Edinburgh in the 1990s.
 Among the many Myrtles, Monkey Puzzles and Podocarps, several E. cordifolia and E. glutinosa have thrived, and the taller-growing cordifolia can be picked out on the east-facing hillside from the deck of the ferry when they are in flower!

 The west coast of Scotland is home to many fine examples of this species.
 Probably the northernmost in cultivation anywhere in the world is a 13 m tree at Inverewe, at 57.7°N. Further south in Wigtownshire in Scotland’s extreme southwest is Castle Kennedy, which has (in 2018) the tallest example in the UK and Ireland, a 22 m tree with a dbh of 0.79 m.
-This tree’s planting date is unknown, but it is certainly old and still flowers prolifically and sets viable seeds – seedlings regularly come up in the surrounding undergrowth.
+This tree’s planting date is unknown, but it is certainly old and still flowers prolifically and sets viable seeds – seedlings regularly come up in the surrounding undergrowth, as do suckers.
 The Castle Kennedy tree is only slightly smaller in girth than the largest girthed tree in the UK and Ireland: an 18.4 m tall example with a dbh of 0.83 m, growing at Coolattin Park, County Wicklow, Ireland (The Tree Register 2018).

-The western seaboards of the UK and the island of Ireland are home to the best trees of E. cordifolia in this area.
+The western seaboard of the UK and the island of Ireland are home to the best trees of E. cordifolia in our area.
 Besides the aforementioned examples other notable trees may be found at Muncaster Castle in Cumbria, at Tatton Park in Cheshire, at Portmeirion in Gwynedd, at Porlock House in Somerset, and in many gardens in Devon, Cornwall and across to the island of Ireland from County Down in the north, south to Cork and Kerry.
 There is also an interesting cluster of examples in the counties to the south of London, in gardens in Surrey, Sussex and Kent, such as Nymans, Grayswood Hill and Leonardslee.

 Elsewhere, it is cultivated on the west coast of North America, for example at the Washington Park Arboretum, Seattle (University of Washington Botanic Gardens 2018) and at the arboretum of California State University, Sacramento (Sacramento State University 2006).
 It is also present in select collections in Australia and New Zealand and while it is commercially available here and in the west coast USA, it would seem to lose the popularity contest with the hardier hybrids E. × intermedia and E. × nymansensis.